pzstar/easy-elementor-addons/readme.txt

 Easy Elementor Addons is built using all the modern trends and is well optimized with speed and SEO.
 So, you can be assured that the extension won’t make any impact on the SEO or the speed of your WordPress website.

 <p><a href="https://demo.hashthemes.com/easy-elementor-addons/" target="_blank">See Demos of All Elementor Widgets</a></p>
+<p>Want to test all Elementor widgets and their settings without installing on your website? <a href="https://demo.tastewp.com/easy-elementor-addons" target="_blank">Test Dashboard Settings Here</a></p>

 <h3>Elements Available in the Extension:</h3>